Click Here

 HEALTH NEWS

 Welcome to fall!
 As the weather turns cooler, we often see an increase in seasonal illnesses.
-To help keep all of our students healthy and learning, we’d like to share a reminder from our family partnership guidelines about when a child should remain at home for their own well-being and to protect others.
+To help keep all of our students healthy and learning, we’d like to share a reminder from our Family Partnership Guide about when a child should remain at home for their own well-being and to protect others.

 A student should remain at home if they have: